otroan/ip4e/ip4e.md

 - No state in the network
 - Traffic should not have to be symmetrical (forward and reverse traffic follows the same path)
 - Backwards compatible with IPv4
+- Scale to indefinite number of hosts and networks

 Solution
 ========